Bengal1/Simple-Transformer/README.md

 This is a guide and a showcase for building [*Transformer*](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)), and it applies to intermediate ML programmers who like to know how to build a Transformer with Pytorch (if you are a beginner I will suggest [Simple CNN Guide](https://github.com/Bengal1/Simple-CNN-Guide)). <br/>
 *The Transformer* is a deep learning architecture that was developed by researchers at Google and is based on the multi-head attention mechanism, which was proposed in the 2017 paper "Attention Is All You Need" <sup>[<a href="#ref1">1</a>]</sup>.
+[Large Language Models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model), such as GPT, are built on the Transformer architecture, which made it possible to scale language models to billions of parameters and achieve state-of-the-art performance in NLP.
 SimpleTransformer architecture is built according to article "Attention Is All You Need", In this project we will use it for [Machine Translation](https://en.wikipedia.org/wiki/Machine_translation).
 This Repository is built for learning purposes, it contain theoretical and practical in knowledge and its goal is to help people who would like to start coding transformer executing [*NLP (Natural Language Processing)*](https://en.wikipedia.org/wiki/Natural_language_processing) tasks.